-For the negative sampling strategies that use uniform sampling in the first stage to generate $M$, assume that the item embeddings $\{\mathbf{v}_i\}_{i \in I}$ exhibit clustering structure in latent space -- a common assumption in real-world recommender systems due to item categories, genres or popularity.
-Under uniform sampling, the probability of selecting two items from the same cluster is high.
-Because items from the same cluster tend to have high similarity, we have:
+For NS strategies that rely on uniform sampling to generate $\accentset{\star}{I}_u^-$, the latent space embedding of these items $\{\mathbf{v}_i\}_{i \in \accentset{\star}{I}_u^-}$ tends to exhibit a cluster structure in real-world recommender systems due to factors such as item categorisation, genre or popularity.
+Under uniform sampling, the likelihood of selecting multiple items from the same cluster is high.
+Since items within the same cluster typically have high similarity, we have:

-It follows that the expected diversity of randomly sampled negative sets is strictly less than the maximum achievable diversity:
+It then follows that the expected diversity of randomly sampled negative sets is strictly lower than the maximum achievable one:

-Therefore, we posit that current negative sampling strategies cannot always guarantee that the candidate negative set $M$ covers the entire item space.
-This results in the second-stage ranking always selecting negative samples from dense regions because of uniform sampling in the first stage.
-Theorem~\ref{thm:f} formalises this insight. \begin{theorem} Two-stage negative sampling methods that rely on uniform sampling in their first stage cannot guarantee maximally diverse negative samples from the latent item space. \end{theorem}
+Therefore, we posit that current NS strategies cannot always guarantee that the candidate negative sets $\accentset{\star}{I}_u^-$ cover the entire item space.
+As a consequence of uniform sampling, the item ranking that follows is repeatedly confined to negative instances coming from dense data regions.
+Proposition~\ref{prop:f} formalises this observation. \begin{proposition} Two-stage -- i.e., sampling followed by ranking -- NS methods that employ uniform sampling as their foundation cannot guarantee maximum item diversity measured in the latent space. \end{proposition}

-When the candidate set $M$ exhibits low diversity, the recommender repeatedly compares positive items to highly similar negatives.
-This leads to redundant gradient updates and can cause the model to overfit to localised regions of the item space.
-As a result, user embeddings become less generalisable and the model may fail to sufficiently penalise items from under-sampled or sparse regions~\cite{hong2024diversified}.
-Ultimately, this undermines the model's ability to capture the global structure of the item space and reduces the robustness of its ranking.
-It is thus essential that negative samples used during training are sufficiently diverse to promote generalisation and stable learning.
+When the candidate set $\accentset{\star}{I}_u^-$ exhibits low diversity, the recommender repeatedly compares positive items to highly similar negatives.
+This results in redundant gradient updates and can cause the model to overfit to small regions of the item space.
+Consequently, user embeddings become less generalisable and the model may fail to sufficiently penalise items from under-sampled or sparse data regions~\cite{hong2024diversified}.
+Ultimately, this undermines the model's ability to capture the global structure of the item space and reduces the robustness of the ranking that it outputs.
+It is thus essential that negative samples used during training are sufficiently diverse to stabilise learning and promote generalisation.